-IA also features regular columns and contributions from outstanding journalists, political commentators and cartoonists including Alan Austin, Dr Binoy Kampmark, David Ritter, Dr Jennifer Wilson, Dr Martin Hirst, Professor John Quiggin, John Wren, Mark David, Noely Neate, Paul Budde, Dr Abul Rizvi, Paul Dutton, Belinda Jones, Sue Arnold, Tarric Brooker, Ronny Lerner, Tom Tanuki, Andrew P Street, Emma Dawson, Dr Victoria Fielding and Hayden O'Connor.
+IA also features regular columns and contributions from outstanding journalists, political commentators, cartoonists and experts in their field, including Alan Austin, Dr Binoy Kampmark, David Ritter, Dr Jennifer Wilson, Dr Martin Hirst, Professor John Quiggin, John Wren, Mark David, Noely Neate, Paul Budde, Dr Abul Rizvi, Paul Dutton, Belinda Jones, Sue Arnold, Tarric Brooker, Ronny Lerner, Tom Tanuki, Andrew P Street, Dr Victoria Fielding, Hayden O'Connor and Professor Kerryn Phelps.

 Independent Australia was established in June 2010 in the belief that Australians are short-changed by the mainstream media and that news media should be much better.
 It should speak truth to power and hold governments to account.